ajitjati/livestream-oodles-backend/readme.md

 ###Done
+- 2017-01-05 - (bug) widget - cannot hear any audio with android
+- 2017-01-05 - (bug) widget - audio cannot be switched on/off
+- 2017-01-05 - (bug) widget - video cannot be switched on/off
+- 2017-01-04 - (feature) (server) ping-ping heartbeet for webservice and apps
 - 2016-12-19 - (browser) after stop in screensharing mode - screensharing switch does not go back to 'blue'-mode stays in 'red-mode'
 - 2016-12-17 - send registered users without own user to peers.
 - 2016-12-17 - Screensharing - when phone is calling browser - screensharing does not activate on mobile